 Lumba sumba pass trekking to Makalu base camp visits one of the most remote and unfrequented areas of Nepal.
 Along the Lumba Sumba pass trek journey, you can trek through the green landscapes of Kanchenjunga Conservation Area (KCA), explore the traditional farming practices and see different birds and wildlife species, including the endangered snow leopard and the red panda, from the route and experience with various ethnic groups such as limbus, Sherpas, Rai, Gurung, Magars, Newars and Tamangs in the most eastern Himalayas of Nepal.

-Furthermore, there are a number of high mountains lakes in Oangchung Gola.
+Furthermore, there are a number of high mountain lakes in Oangchung Gola.
 Barun Valley is a part of the huge international protected area under an agreement between China and Nepal. lumba sumba pass trekking is listed under the Great Himalayan Trail (GHT) where you can explore Makalu Base Camp and Kanchenjunga base camp trek.

 Lumba sumba pass trek is bordered by the Arun River in the east and the Sagarmatha National Park in the west.
 Barun Valley is a sanctuary for wild animals such as wolves, Monkeys, lynx, fox, and the elusive snow leopard.
 Our descent into the pine and rhododendron forest from the Barun Valley takes us past the lower Barun glacier and into the Makalu basin.

 Abundant flora and fauna, Kanchenjunga conservation, Kanchenjunga (8,585m/ 28,073 ft) 3rd tallest mountains, Makalu (8,485m/27,746 ft) fifth highest mountain, Scenic flights, explore KBC & MBC, Magnificent views of Mt.
-Everest, Makalu and Kanchenjunga, Crossing the lumba sumba pass, Divers in flora and fauna and rich local lifestyles and culture.
+Everest, Makalu, and Kanchenjunga, Crossing the Lumba Sumba pass, Divers in flora and fauna and rich local lifestyles and culture.

-Lumba sumba pass trek is suitable for young walker looking for something a little more challenging and energetic.
+Adventure Lumba Sumba pass trek is suitable for young walkers looking for something a little more challenging and energetic.
 It does not require you to be super fit or have any previous trekking experience.
 If you are healthy and can walk about 5 hours daily, you can complete it easily.
 However, daily jogging or walking exercise is useful before you depart.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 Along the routes, you can walk at your own pace, with plenty of stops for resting.